 Where Did the Idea to Cut Protein Consumption Come From?

 Carbohydrates carry the biggest insulin wallop, but protein foods like meat and cheese also raise insulin levels significantly.
-It takes insulin to get those amino acids from the cheese and meat you eat into your body's cells.
+Insulin helps the amino acids get from the cheese and meat you eat into your body's cells more quickly.